 For all clinical experiences, there is a preceptor on-site and readily available to provide direction and to approve clinical reports.
 All preceptors are aware of the need to be able to adjust the amount and quality of precepting based upon the demonstrated skills and experiences of each student.
-The Director of Clinical Education monitors this process to ensure adequate precepting, based on feedback obtained from the student and the supervisor.
-For students who choose to pursue ASHA certification, clinical experiences will be precepted by persons holding ASHA certification (CCC/A); however, some experiences, for example, intraoperative monitoring, cerumen management, vestibular assessments, otology preceptorship, and some off-campus settings may be supervised by non-ASHA certified professionals and will not count towards certification (CCC-A) hours.
+The Director of Clinical Education monitors this process to ensure adequate precepting, based on feedback obtained from the student and the preceptor.
+For students who choose to pursue ASHA certification, they are counseled to choose an externship position where they will be supervised by an ASHA certified audiologist.
+During the program, some clinical experiences will be precepted by persons holding ASHA certification (CCC-A) while other experiences, for example, intraoperative monitoring, cerumen management, vestibular assessments, otology preceptorship, and some off-campus settings may be supervised by non-ASHA certified professionals and will not count towards certification (CCC-A) hours.